What are investment companies?

 One of the unique features of investment companies is that they are public limited companies (plcs).
 Their shares are listed on a stock exchange just like those of any other public company and you invest in investment companies by buying and selling their shares.

-Investment companies can be listed on one of several stock exchanges but the majority are listed on the London Stock Exchange.
+Investment companies can be listed on one of several stock exchanges but if you’re a UK investor, you’ll find most of them on the London Stock Exchange.

 In contrast, open-ended funds expand or contract depending on demand as investors move their money in and out of the fund.
-This means open-ended funds have to be managed in way so that they can give investors their money back at any time.
-This includes normally investing only in assets which can be sold very quickly and keeping part of the fund in cash to cover withdrawals.
+This means open-ended funds have to be ready to give investors their money back at any time.
+So they normally invest only in assets which can be sold very quickly.

-Because investment companies are closed-ended, they don’t have to deal with these inflows and outflows.
-This allows them to invest in assets which can be hard to buy and sell like infrastructure, private companies or specialist property, with the potential to deliver better long-term returns or higher levels of income.
-It also enables investment company managers to make long-term investment decisions as they don’t have to buy and sell investments based on investors moving money in or out of the fund.
+Because investment companies are closed-ended, they don’t have to deal with these inflows and outflows of money.
+This allows them to invest in assets which can be hard to buy and sell like infrastructure, private companies or property, with the potential to deliver better long-term returns or higher levels of income.
+It also enables investment company managers to make long-term investment decisions as they don’t have to buy and sell investments based on investors moving money into or out of the fund.

 When you invest in an investment company you buy its shares on the stock market.
 There a few different ways that share prices can be shown.